OpenDreamKit/OpenDreamKit/ProposalWriting.rst

   - How do we connect or differ from other projects?
   - Why are we excellent?

-- Add links to the main tasks.
+  Furthermore, add direct links to the main tasks.

-- Whenever relevant, write a draft of those tasks as independent tickets (typically, for us, on trac.sagemath.org).
+- Whenever relevant, write a draft of the tasks as independent tickets (typically, for us, on trac.sagemath.org).
 People will then stumble naturally on those that are of interest to them, and react.
 Encourage them to take an active role to shape the tasks in the most useful way for the community.